JorgenVatle/feathers-factory/README.md

 ```

 ### Define a global factory
-Type inference here is not as good as with the module exports approach.
+Type inference here is not as good as with explicitly exported Factory consts.
 But can be a good fallback if the schema
 provided by your Feathers service is giving you type issues.
 It's also pretty handy if you're working in a
 non-TypeScript environment.
 ```js